Leave-group-out cross-validation for latent Gaussian models: Introduction

 \subsection{Theoretical aspects}

 Cross-validation (CV), particularly LOOCV, is frequently considered as an estimator of $E_{\tilde{y}}[\log \pi(\tilde{y}|\boldsymbol{y})]$ or $E_{\tilde{y},\boldsymbol{y}}[\log \pi(\tilde{y}|\boldsymbol{y})]$.
 The first expectation describes the generalized predictive performance given a specific training set, while the second expectation describes the generalized predictive performance averaged over different identically distributed training sets.
 These expectations can be evaluated when assuming the existence of the joint density $\pi_{T}(\tilde{y}, \boldsymbol{y})$, representing the true data generation process.
-Under the assumption of I.I.D. and some regularity conditions on the model, the Bernstein-Von-Mises theorem states that $\log \pi(\tilde{y}|\boldsymbol{y})$ converges to a random variable irrelevant to $\boldsymbol{y}$.
+Under the assumption of exchangeability and some regularity conditions on the model, the Bernstein-Von-Mises theorem states that $\log \pi(\tilde{y}|\boldsymbol{y})$ converges to a random variable irrelevant to $\boldsymbol{y}$.
 Consequently, $E_{\tilde{y}}[\log \pi(\tilde{y}|\boldsymbol{y})]$ and $E_{\tilde{y},\boldsymbol{y}}[\log \pi(\tilde{y}|\boldsymbol{y})]$ become equivalent in the limit.
 If we further assume that $\tilde{y}$ is sampled from the same distribution as all the training data, LOOCV is an asymptotically unbiased estimator of the expectations.
-Commonly used information criteria, such as AIC \cite{akaike1973information}, WAIC \cite{watanabe2010asymptotic}, are asymptotically equivalent to LOOCV in I.I.D. cases.This type of analysis is prevalent in the literature with various settings \cite{stone1974cross,stone1977asymptotic,yang2007consistency,shao1993linear}.
+Commonly used information criteria, such as AIC \cite{akaike1973information}, WAIC \cite{watanabe2010asymptotic}, are asymptotically equivalent to LOOCV in fully exchangeable cases.
+This type of analysis is prevalent in the literature with various settings \cite{stone1974cross,stone1977asymptotic,yang2007consistency,shao1993linear}.